sonnn1505/Studying/speaking-park1.md

 Generally, I find it easy to keep in contact with friends and family because of the various communication tools available today.
 However, it can sometimes be challenging to stay in touch regularly due to busy schedules and time zone differences.

 ### 4. In your country, did people in the past keep in contact in the same ways as they do today?
 [Why/Why not?]
-In the past, people in my country primarily kept in contact through letters, landline phones, and face-to-face visits.Today, with the advent of the internet and mobile technology, communication has become much more instant and accessible through emails, social media, and messaging apps.
+In the past, people in my country primarily kept in contact through letters, landline phones, and face-to-face visits.
+Today, with the advent of the internet and mobile technology, communication has become much more instant and accessible through emails, social media, and messaging apps.
 The change is largely due to technological advancements that have made it easier and faster to connect with others.

 <a name="dailyroutine"></a>
 ## Daily Routine